The NEOS Server offers MILES for the solution of mixed complementarity

 problems in GAMS format.

-MILES is a Josephy-Newton method for solving complementarity problems
+MILES is a Fortran program for solving nonlinear complementarity problems

 The user must submit a model in GAMS

-format to solve a complementarity problem.
+format to solve an optimization problem.
 For security purposes, the model

 submitted must adhere to the following conventions: